onesea/ippv/readme.md

 IPPV
 ======================================================
-  internal phone-number parser and validater. it can be used to check if a phone number starts with a valid country code, aka, country dailing code.
+  International phone-number parser and validater.
+It can be used to check if a phone number starts with a valid country code, aka, country dailing code.

 usage
 -------------------------------------------------------
-  - c/c++
+  - c/c++:
     simply use phonenr.h and phonenr.c in your projects
-  - kotlin
+  - kotlin:
     use PhoneNr.kt
-  - java
+  - java:
     use PhoneNr.java